Debunking the Myth of Dams as Renewable EnergyJuly 21, 2017

 And build them we have.
 There are an estimated 84,000 in the United States.
 That includes the giants like Glen Canyon, Hoover, and Oroville, but also many smaller dams on rivers like Utah’s Bear River.
-These smaller dams are often built under the auspices of water retention and hydroelectric generation, twin needs of our ever expanding cities and suburbs.
+These smaller dams are often built under the auspices of water retention and hydroelectric generation, twin needs of our ever-expanding cities and suburbs.
 In many cases, dams are assumed to be the only possible solutions for municipal water needs and as ‘green’ alternatives to coal fired power plants.
-Recent proposals for a Bear River Development Project, which I covered in a previous post [insert link to other post once it’s up], include up to seven dams to bring more water to an ever expanding Salt Lake City metro area.
+Recent proposals for a Bear River Development Project include up to seven dams to bring more water to an ever-expanding Salt Lake City metro area.

 However, the Utah Rivers Council has opposed the project because of its multiple, horrendous environmental consequences.
 They have encouraged alternative ways of sourcing water, including removing property tax subsidies that encourage waste and converting surplus agricultural water for municipal use.
 As for the hydroelectric potential of development on the Bear River: a recent Salt Lake Tribune article reports that Rocky Mountain Power is now throwing their hat into the project, with a “very preliminary plan for boosting storage at five existing dams that could provide northern Utah customers with enough water to meet their projected needs well into the future.”
 But this plan is suspect, given that Rocky Mountain Power has been grasping for a shot at relicensing their Cutler Dam project, which has been operating at about 30% generating capacity.